deepanshs/csdmpy/docs/examples/multiple_datasets/correlated_datasets.rst

 Correlated Dataset
 ------------------

-The Core Scientific Dataset Model (CSDM) also support multiple dependent variables that share the same `d`-dimensional coordinate grid, where :math:`d>=0`.
+The Core Scientific Dataset Model (CSDM) supports multiple dependent variables that share the same `d`-dimensional coordinate grid, where :math:`d>=0`.
 We call the dependent variables from these datasets as `correlated datasets`.